Calculate field values

 • Click Show Detailed View > Calculate.

-4. Choose the language to use for your calculation, either Arcade or SQL.
+4. Choose the language to use for the calculation, either Arcade or SQL.

 If the hosted feature layer has sync enabled or is configured to keep track of who creates and updates features, you do not see this page.
 Instead, the SQL window appears.